A Comprehensive Survey on Generative Diffusion Models for Structured Data: Backgrounds on Score-based Diffusion Models

 \subsection{Denoising Diffusion Probabilistic Models (DDPMs)}

-DDPMs design the forward and reverse processes via dual Markov chains \cite{sohl2015deep, ho2020denoising}.
+DDPMs design the forward and reverse processes via dual Markov chains \cite{ho2020denoising, sohl2015deep}.
 The forward process involves the diffusion of data with pre-determined noise, such as Gaussian noise, whilst the reverse process employs deep neural networks to sequentially eliminate noise and recovers the original data.

-\textbf{Forward Pass} Suppose that there is a clean data point $\mathbf{x_0}$ drawn from a data distribution $q(\mathbf{x})$.
-Then, the forward diffusion process progressively perturbs the clean original data distribution by adding Gaussian noise, ultimately converging towards the standard Gaussian distribution $\mathbf{z}_T$, yielding noised versions $x_1$, $x_2$, ... , $x_{T}$ during the diffusion step $T$.
-In other words, it generates $x_{T}$, using sequential transition kernel $q(\mathbf{x}_{t} | \mathbf{x}_{t-1})$, which can be formulated as below:
+\textbf{Forward Pass} Suppose that there is a clean data point $\mathbf{x_0}$ drawn from a data distribution $q(\mathbf{x_0})$.
+Then, the forward diffusion process progressively perturbs the clean original data distribution by adding Gaussian noise, ultimately converging towards the standard Gaussian distribution $\mathbf{z}_T$.
+During the diffusion step $T$, noised latent variables $\mathbf{x}_1$, $\mathbf{x}_2$, ... , $\mathbf{x}_{T}$ are yielded.
+In other words, it generates $\mathbf{x}_{T}$ using sequential transition kernel $q(\mathbf{x}_{t} | \mathbf{x}_{t-1})$, which can be formulated as below:

 thus, the forward process is defined by using a series of transition kernels: